What are the disadvantages of the Internet?

-A computer also requires a lot of repetitive movement that can lead to carpal tunnel syndrome.
-For example, moving your hand from your keyboard to a mouse and typing are all repetitive and can cause injuries.
-Taking breaks, keeping the proper posture, and understanding computer ergonomics can all help prevent or delay these injuries.
+A computer also requires a lot of repetitive movement can lead to carpal tunnel syndrome.
+For example, moving your hand from your keyboard to a mouse and typing are all repetitive actions, which can cause injuries.
+Taking breaks, keeping the proper posture, and understanding computer ergonomics can all help delay or prevent these injuries.

-The Internet makes it so easy to buy things that it can be easy to buy things on the Internet without putting much thought into if you need what you are buying.
-Also, for some people buying items on the Internet can become so addictive that it can cause serious debt.
+The Internet reduces the barriers for consumers to make purchases, so users may find themselves purchasing products without putting much thought into whether they should.
+Also, for some people, buying items on the Internet can become so addictive that it causes serious debt.